Volunteer Reserves Service Medal

-The Volunteer Reserves Service Medal (VRSM) is a medal which may be awarded to members of the Volunteer Reserves of all branches of the British Armed Forces - the Royal Naval Reserve, the Royal Marines Reserve, the Army Reserve and the Royal Auxiliary Air Force.
-It replaced the separate decorations and medals awarded respectively to officers and other ranks in each of the services - the Royal Navy's Reserve Decoration and Reserve Long Service and Good Conduct Medal, the British Army's Territorial Decoration and Efficiency Medal, and the Royal Air Force's Air Efficiency Award - from 1 April 1999.
+The Volunteer Reserves Service Medal (VRSM) is a medal which may be awarded to members of all military reserve forces of the British Armed Forces, specifically the Royal Naval Reserve, Royal Marines Reserve, Army Reserve and Royal Auxiliary Air Force.
+Created on 1 April 1999, the medal replaced the decorations and medals awarded to reservists in different branches of the British military, including the Royal Navy's Reserve Decoration and Reserve Long Service and Good Conduct Medal, the British Army's Territorial Decoration and Efficiency Medal, and the Royal Air Force's Air Efficiency Award.

 Description

 The medal is a silver oval, 38mm high and 32mm wide.
 The obverse depicts an image of the monarch.
 The reverse has the words, in five lines, FOR SERVICE IN THE VOLUNTEER RESERVES, above a sprig of oak leaves and acorns.
 The medal is suspended from a ribbon that represents each of the services with narrow stripes of dark blue, scarlet and light blue in the centre (for the Navy, Army and Air Force, respectively) separated by a thin strip of yellow from dark green bands (representing the Reserves) at each edge.
 Members of the Honourable Artillery Company receive the same medal but with their ribbon.